SJasonHumphrey/my-store/README.md

 ## My Store
-### E-Commerce with React, Redux, Sass and Firebase
+### E-Commerce with React, Redux, GraphQL Sass and Firebase